san-kumar/devtodo2-web-extension/README.md

 Just run `todo2-web` in any directory that has a `.todo2` file in it.

-The program basically reads and modifies `todo2-web` using the PHP script.
+The program basically reads and modifies the `.todo2` file using the PHP script.

 ## Uninstalling